Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Mould Effect (Self-Siphoning Beads) .md

 **Letting a chain pull itself out of a beaker under its own gravity** - Why on earth do the beads have to go up to come down?!
 Watch them fly out of a beaker, looping and corkscrewing, and find out about the amazing Mould Effect!

-Last initially checked on 2022-02-09 by Grace Exley (gae23@cam.ac.uk) and double-checked on 2022-02-09 by Andrew Sellek (ads79@cam.ac.uk)
+Last initially checked on 2023-01-12 by Jamie Barrett (jb2369@cam.ac.uk) and double-checked on 2022-02-09 by Andrew Sellek (ads79@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->